Accessing Atomic’s Connect apps

 Read more about displaying a stream container.

-If you are expecting to see a notification, check in the user preferences API endpoint that the do not disturb preferences set for your user indicate that notifications should be sent at the time of testing.
+If you are expecting to see a notification, check in the user preferences API endpoint that the "do not disturb" preferences set for your user, indicate that notifications should be sent at the time of testing.